 Made with vegan mayo, soy milk, apple cider vinegar, parsley, garlic powder, onion powder, dill, kosher salt and white pepper, it surely was 100% vegan. 🙂

-What to eat with vegan ranch dressing (besides salad)
+What to eat with this ranch dressing (besides salad)

 When I took the dressing to work, I also brought in samples of my Buffalo Chickpea Meatballs.
 Not only was the dressing a hit, but so were these tasty little meatless meatballs.
 A win-win I must say!